aleynabc/AgeOfHistory2Bot/README.md

 - 🎨 **Özel simgeler** (`app_icon.ico`, `titlebar_icon.png`) — Uygulamanın görsel kimliği için özel olarak hazırlanmış ikonlardır.
 - 📜 **MIT License** — Proje açık kaynak MIT lisansı ile paylaşılmıştır.

-Kısacası proje, Python ile yazılmış bir masaüstü overlay uygulamasını, kullanıcıya Python kurulumu gerektirmeden tek bir `.exe` kurulum dosyası halinde sunacak şekilde paketlemektedir.
+Kısacası proje, Python ile yazılmış bir masaüstü overlay uygulamasını, kullanıcıya Python kurulumu gerektirmeden tek bir `.exe` kurulum dosyası hâlinde sunacak şekilde paketlemektedir.

 ### 🇬🇧 English

 The project was built using the following technologies and tools:

 - 🐍 **Python** — The bot's core logic and overlay interface (`overlay.py`) are written in Python.
-- 📦 **requirements.txt** — Project dependencies are managed through this file; check it directly for the exact library list.
+- 📦 **requirements.txt** — Project dependencies are managed through this file; refer to it directly for the exact library list.
 - 🛠️ **PyInstaller** (`AgeOfHistory2Bot.spec`) — Used to bundle the Python source code into a standalone Windows `.exe` executable.
 - 🪟 **Inno Setup** (`installer.iss`) — Used to build a professional Windows installer package.
 - ⚙️ **Batch / PowerShell** (`build.bat`, `OTOMATIK_OLUSTUR.bat`, `otomatik_olustur.ps1`) — Automation scripts that handle the build pipeline: installing Python dependencies, compiling with PyInstaller, and packaging with Inno Setup.
 - 🎨 **Custom icons** (`app_icon.ico`, `titlebar_icon.png`) — Custom-made icons for the application's visual identity.
-- 📜 **MIT License** — The project is open-sourced under the MIT license.
+- 📜 **MIT License** — The project is open-sourced under the MIT License.

 In short, the project packages a Python-based desktop overlay application into a single `.exe` installer, so end users don't need Python installed to run it.